 The most inspiring event that he created and coordinated was “Commemorating the Life and Legacy of Robert F. Kennedy 50 Years Later.”

 The event took place on the same site where the Ambassador Hotel once stood and where Robert F. Kennedy’s (RFK) Presidential campaign ended on that fateful day 50 years ago after giving a victory speech upon winning the Presidential California Primary.
+He was assassinated just minutes later.

 - Paul Schrade who was shot while standing alongside RFK and supported RFK as a labor advisor and an advocate for civil rights;